 Maui Whale Watching Tips:

-- Viewing Whales From Your Car: Often you will see whales spouting or breaching along the shore as you drive on Maui’s coastal roads.
+- Watching Whales From Your Car: Often you will see whales spouting or breaching along the shore as you drive on Maui’s coastal roads.
 Please use caution.
 I know it’s thrilling, but don’t slam on your brakes, swerve suddenly, or slow to a crawl in order to snap a picture.
 Whale season car accidents are all too numerous on Maui!
 Slow down and pull off the road, so you can enjoy the whale activity without obstructing drivers behind you or endangering yourself!

-- Hear the Whale Song Underwater: If you are a scuba diver, snorkeler, or ocean swimmer, you can actually hear the whales while underwater.
+- Hearing their Whale Song Underwater: If you are a scuba diver, snorkeler, or ocean swimmer, you can actually hear the whales while underwater.
 Put your head under the surface, quiet yourself, your movements, and your breathing.
 Listen.
 Whale song (the sounds of humpback whales) carries for great distances underwater, and if there are whales in the area you might hear them singing—a magical and haunting sound.

-- Remember, if you’re looking for places to stay on Maui, you’ll save by BOOKING DIRECTLY with the owners/managers of these great accommodations.
+- Looking for great places to stay on Maui?
+You’ll save by BOOKING DIRECTLY with the owners/managers of these accommodations.

 - Looking for Maui deals?
 Sign up here for our free monthly Maui Deals & Steals enewsletter with the latest book-direct deals from our advertisers.

 (Note: We recognize and respect the significance of the ‘okina and kahakō markings in the written Hawaiian language; however, we have omitted those diacritical markings on our site in order to integrate with the more common spellings used in online searches.)